The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Check and check again!
 Make sure absolutely everything you need for your application is included because once you submit your application there is no opportunity to add or amend anything.

-Check the draft review request deadline on the Key Dates Calendar to see if the program you are applying to has the option to request a draft review.
+Check the draft review request deadline on the key dates calendar to see if the program you are applying to has the option to request a draft review.
 You can request a draft review any time before the draft review request deadline.
 Only one request for review can be submitted per application.

 You can continue to edit your application while waiting for your draft review feedback.
 However, please be aware that depending on the volume of draft review requests, staff may not be able to provide feedback.
 In the unlikely event that this might happen, it is up to you to ensure that you submit your application before the submission deadline.

-Contact onlinegrantsupportca@dlgsc.wa.gov.au if you require assistance requesting a draft review in Online Grants.
+Contact onlinegrantsupportca@dlgsc.wa.gov.au if you require assistance.

 Before you submit your application, you will need to read and confirm that you understand the terms and conditions outlined in the following sections: